Pritammandal77/Zeno-AI/README.md

 ### APIs & Services Used

-- HACKHAZARDS API – for powering Zeno-AI’s conversational intelligence.
+- Groq API – for powering Zeno-AI’s conversational intelligence.

 - Web Speech API – for real-time voice input and text-to-speech output.